-Services that are covered for you What you must pay when you get these services Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments).
+Services that are covered for you What you must pay who en you get these services Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments).
 Home dialysis equipment and supplies.
 Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply).
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-20% of the cost for home support services 20% of the cost for Medicare Part B Drugs equipment and supplies 30% of the cost for home support services 30% of the cost for Medicare Part B Drugs Skilled nursing facility (SNF) care Services require p rior authorization. see Chapter 12 of this document.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 Copay for home support services 20% of the cost for Medicare Part B Drugs equipment and supplies \$30 Copay for home support services 30% of the cost for Medicare Part B Drugs Skilled nursing facility (SNF) care Services require p rior authorization.
+(For a definition of "skilled nursing facility care," see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called "SNFs.")
-Covered services include but are not limited to: • Semiprivate room (or a private room if medically necessary) • Meals, including special diets • Skilled nursing services Our Plan covers up to 100 Out-of-Network Our Plan covers up to 100 days in a SNF.
-30% of the cost
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Our Plan covers up to 100 Out-of-Network Our Plan covers up to 100 days in a SNF.
+35% of the cost